Learning Fourier series with parametrized quantum circuits: Discussion and Outlook

 In this work, we do not change the input encoding gate and use $R_X$ for one-dimensional classical data in all experiments.
-However, evaluating the learning capability of PQC ans\"atze on multi-variate functions is an important next step to move towards common machine learning use cases.\footnote{During the preparation of an updated version of this manuscript, the pre-print~\cite{casas2023multi} was published; the authors argue that the amount of parameters in their analyzed PQCs does not scale to provide enough degrees of freedom to be able to fit arbitrary multi-dimensional Fourier series.} Analyzing the effect of different input encodings per layer could be interesting for further studies.
+However, evaluating the learning capability of PQC ans\"atze on multi-variate functions is an important next step to move towards common machine learning use cases.
+This especially means designing and analyzing those PQCs which provide enough degrees of freedom required for fitting multi-variate Fourier series~\cite{casas2023multi}.
+Analyzing the effect of different input encodings per layer could be interesting for further studies.
 Additionally, one could also perform an in-depth investigation of the similarities between layered and dQNN ans\"atze.

-The analysis of different gradient methods, like the Quantum Natural Gradient \cite{Stokes2020}, and the behavior of both training and evaluation on real quantum hardware are important topics that need further research.
-Finally, the learning capability could be used to analyze techniques like entanglement dropout \cite{Kobayashi2022} and determine circuit ans\"atze which are suited to reduce overfitting on real-world, noisy input data.
-For finding a possible quantum advantage in learning \cite{Schreiber2022} or generalization \cite{Caro2022}, both research directions could be helpful.
+The analysis of different gradient methods, like the quantum natural gradient~\cite{Stokes2020} and the behavior of both training and evaluation on real quantum hardware are important topics that need further research.
+Finally, the learning capability could be used to analyze techniques like entanglement dropout~\cite{Kobayashi2022} and determine circuit ans\"atze which are suited to reduce overfitting on real-world, noisy input data.
+For finding a possible quantum advantage in learning~\cite{Schreiber2022} or generalization~\cite{Caro2022}, both research directions could be helpful.